paulwarren/nzde/dict/M/README.md

 ## manuka

 <b>1</b> <i>n.</i> a common New Zealand scrub bush or tree which makes excellent firewood, a species of Leptospermum; tea-tree.
 [Maori manuka[a1-macron]]; bush manuka Leptospermum ericoides, tree manuka, white manuka, kanuka bush `as a ush-tree', i.e., `large', or less probably `growing in the bush' cp.
-Scrub manuka Leptospermum scoparium, a shrub or small tree; kahikatoa, leptosperm, tea-broom, tea-tree (titri); also occas for L. ericoides, kanuka, tree manuka: (See also kanuka, manuea)
+Scrub manuka Leptospermum scoparium, a shrub or small tree; kahikatoa, leptosperm, tea-broom, tea-tree (titri); also occas for L. ericoides, kanuka, tree manuka: (See [also kanuka](../dict/A/also kanuka),[manuea](../dict/M/manuea))

 <b>1</b> <i>n.</i> as an attrib merging into loose combinations: esp. manuka bush